pingcap/tidb-lightning/docs/en_US/02-Deployment.md

 `tidb-lightning` and `tikv-importer` are resource-intensive programs.
 It is recommended to deploy them into two dedicated machines.

-To achieve the best performance, we recommend the following hardware configurations:
+To achieve the best performance, it is recommended to use the following hardware configuration:

 - `tidb-lightning`